2020 porsche 718 cayman gt4 rs

 Onto the sides, the wider wheel arches and beefed-up side skirts are complemented by the new character lines above and below the side intakes and the revised door handles.
 I can also see new mirror caps and redesigned, 20-inch wheels.

 Much like the standard 718 Cayman, the GT4 changed dramatically around back.
-It sports new taillights with 3D LEDs and four-point brake lights, as well as the vintage-looking black trip with integrated "Porsche" lettering.
+It sports new taillights with 3D LEDs and four-point brake lights, as well as the vintage-looking black strip with integrated "Porsche" lettering.
 This feature was first used on 1990s 911 Carreras and looks absolutely gorgeous on the Cayman.
 The wing and aggressive diffuser that make the GT4 stand out in the lineup gained minor changes for improved performance.
 Down below, the exhaust pipes sit further apart and it seems that the center diffuser is a bit more aggressive.

 Note: Previous Porsche Cayman GT4 interior pictured here.

 Inside, the new 718 Cayman GT4 will come with a number of extras compared to the standard model.
 Much like its predecessor, it will have sports seats upholstered in leather and Alcantara for improved lateral support and a smaller sports steering wheel.

 The Sport Chrono Package will be standard, as will be the "Sport Plus" button that stiffens the suspension, sharpens throttle response, and quickens the steering.
 The Track Precision App, likely in upgraded form, will enable drivers to gather data while on the track.
 Options should include carbon-fiber racing bucket seats, among other motorsport-inspired goodies.